Sam Wood: Middle years at MGM

-A Comedy Magnum Opus: A Night At The Opera (1935)
+A Night at the Opera (1935)

 Initially skeptical about undertaking A Night at the Opera, Thalberg assured Wood that a coherent film structure would be imposed to incorporate love interests and musical numbers, alternating with the Marx Brothers' comedy creations.
 Wood's masterful control over the screenplay and cast served to integrate these elements into the film.
 Historian John Baxter observes that:

-Wood's handling the nihilistic Marx Brothers in A Night At The Opera...is impeccable, perhaps because unlike other [directors] he does not neglect the supporting cast for the intervening musical and romantic sequences which Irving Thalberg considered necessary to the film's commercial success.
+Wood's handling the nihilistic Marx Brothers in A Night at the opera...is impeccable, perhaps because unlike other [directors] he does not neglect the supporting cast for the intervening musical and romantic sequences which Irving Thalberg considered necessary to the film's commercial success.
 Under Wood's direction, the Marx set-pieces do not come as high points in a dull landscape but arise naturally from the smooth fabric of the film.

 Wood's "perfectionist" approach to shooting A Night at the Opera involved daily reviews of the footage and editing the scenes, a process that guaranteed reshoots that "endangered the spontaneity of the humor."
 Wood's often tedious approach to re-filming key Marx Brothers scenes placed a strain on cast and crew that Wood addressed with good-natured blandishments.

-The enormous success of A Night At The Opera ensured that a sequel would be made, but Thalberg had declared a temporary moratorium in order to increase interest in the public for the anticipated feature.
+The enormous success of A Night at the Opera ensured that a sequel would be made, but Thalberg had declared a temporary moratorium in order to increase interest in the public for the anticipated feature.
 Wood was designated in advance as its director.

 While M-G-M planned the next Marx Brothers comedy epic, Wood was occupied with a two-picture assignment.
 The first was Whipsaw (1936), a romance-crime drama with Myrna Loy and Spencer Tracy.
 The shooting included a brief clash between Wood and Tracy, the actor rebelling against the director for being "too meticulous".
 Wood's second effort was a "slick and glossy melodrama" with "M-G-M's stylish trimmings" with Loretta Young and Franchot Tone and a fine supporting cast: The Unguarded Hour (1936).